DigiNode-Tools/DigiByte-DigiFacts-JSON/README.md

 Query the live JSON data in English here: https://digifacts.digibyte.help/

-For additional languages, use https://digifacts.digibyte.help/?lang=xx (Replace xx with one of the two letter langauge codes below.)
+For additional languages, use https://digifacts.digibyte.help/?lang=xx (Replace xx with one of the two letter language codes below.)

 For more help, visit: https://digifacts.digibyte.help/?help

-**IMPORTANT: Several of the DigiFacts include dynamic data.
-(See below) and must be updated periodically so that they remain accurate - once every 15 minutes should be sufficient.
+**IMPORTANT: Several of the DigiFacts include dynamic data (see below) and must be updated periodically so that they remain accurate - once every 15 minutes should be sufficient.
 Please avoid making too many frequent requests to the server - cache reults locally and do not update more than once every 15 minutes.**

 ## Contributions